alban-read/M1-MICRO-FORTH/dumbint.md

 The process is incremental, and interactive from the start, as soon as the outer text interpreter works, it is used to test the next features added.

+Use the computer as the tool for using the computer.

 ### expedience